Bosome Freho District

 Bosome Freho District is one of the forty-three districts in Ashanti Region, Ghana.
 Originally it was formerly part of the then-larger Amansie East District in 2004; until the eastern part of the district was split off by a decree of president John Agyekum Kufuor on 29 February 2008 to create Bosome Freho District; thus the remaining part has been renamed as Bekwai Municipal District while it was elevated to municipal district assembly status on that same year.
 The district assembly is located in the southern part of Ashanti Region and has Asiwa as its capital town.

 Places of interest

-There is one senior high school Bosome Senior High Technical School, a district magistrate court at Asiwa, Asiwa Health Centre and a police station.
+There is a high school, Bosome Senior High Technical School, a district magistrate court at Asiwa, Asiwa Health Centre and a police station.
 There is also a budget hotel, Pakas Lodge with a restaurant.